• Disease Overview

 Clinical Trials and Studies

 Researchers are studying enzyme replacement therapy (ERT) for lysosomal storage diseases such as ASAH1-related disorders.
-ERT involves replacing a missing enzyme in individuals who are deficient or lack the particular enzyme in question.
-Synthetic versions of missing enzymes have been developed and used to treat individuals with certain lysosomal diseases including Hurler syndrome, Fabry disease, and Gaucher disease.
+ERT involves replacing a missing enzyme in individuals who lack the enzyme in question.
+Synthetic versions of missing enzymes have been developed and used to treat individuals with certain lysosomal diseases including Hurler syndrome, Fabry disease and Gaucher disease.
+Preclinical studies using ERT have been completed in the Farber mouse model mentioned above.
 Clinical trials are necessary to determine whether ERT will be safe and effective for the treatment of ASAH1-related disorders.

 Gene therapy is also being studied as another approach to therapy for individuals with Farber disease.
-In gene therapy, the defective gene present in a patient is augmented with a normal gene to enable the produce of the active enzyme and prevent the development and progression of the disease in question.
-Given the permanent transfer of the normal gene, which is able to produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a sustained correction of the disease.
+In gene therapy, the gene variants present in a patient are augmented with a normal gene to enable production of the active enzyme and prevent the development and progression of the disease.
+Given the permanent transfer of the normal gene, which can produce active enzyme at all sites of disease, this form of therapy is theoretically most likely to lead to a possible cure for the disease.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.